 Cancellations and amendments: the following schedule of fees (per person and/or per vehicle) will be levied in respect of cancellation of normal fares.
 Amendment fees will apply where the value of the fare is decreased.
 The applicable fee is $20 per person.
 42-45 days before departure = 10% of total fare; 14-42 days before departure = 50% of total fare; Less than 14 days before departure = 100% of total fare; After the departure date/time = No refund.

 Travel insurance: because Great Southern Railway's liability to you is limited, you should obtain travel insurance before boarding Great Southern Railway's trains.

-Luggage: Due to space constraints, guests should only take on board hand luggage required for their journey.
+Luggage: Checked-in luggage permits a maximum of 46 kg per person (2 items not exceeding 23 kg and 180 linear centimetres).
+Checked-in luggage may not be accessed during travel.
+One item of Cabin luggage is permitted per person but must not exceed 25 kg and be no larger than 50cm(L) x 30cm(H) x 30cm(W).
+Due to space constraints, guests should only take on board hand luggage required for their journey.
 Remaining luggage should be checked in up to 30 minutes before departure.
 Unchecked luggage is carried at owner's risk.
 Cardboard, plastic or wooden boxes, garbage bags or tea chests will not be accepted as baggage.
 Bags should be secured and carry the owner's name, destination and contact phone number both inside and outside the bag.
 Explosive, combustible and inflammable materials are prohibited.
 Items such as foodstuffs, plants, animals and furniture cannot be accepted as personal luggage.